GhostWording/PublicDocumentation/API/Sections/messaging.md

     result:
     HTTP 200 OK {}

-   "and finally try to guess which is from a bot"
+"and finally try to guess which is from a bot:"

     POST http://api.cvd.io/messaging/stikers/UserChallengeMessages/isBotMessage/fordevice/f659161979f91172
     {
       "facebookId":"952942371481416",